A Finitary Adjoint Functor Theorem: Introduction

 \section{Introduction}

 A functor between locally presentable categories is a right adjoint iff it is accessible and preserves limits \cite[Thm.
 1.66]{AR}.
 We introduce a wide class of locally finitely presentable categories, called {\em graduated}, and prove that a finitary functor between them is a right adjoint iff it preserves countable limits.
-Examples of graduated categories include categories of \begin{enumerate} \item[(1)] sets, posets, boolean algebras, $M$-sets for finite monoids $M$, and left modules over finite semirings; \item[(2)] vector spaces and relational structures of finitary signatures. \end{enumerate} Our paper has been inspired by Tendas who proved the following result for locally finitely presentable categories having (a) only countable many finitely presentable objects (up to isomorphism) and (b) finite hom-sets for them: a finitary functor between such categories preserves limits iff it preserves countable limits \cite[Remark 2.10]{GT}.
+Graduation essentially means that every finitely presentable object is assigned a grade in $\mathds{N}$ so that proper subobjects and proper strong quotients have lower grades.
+Examples of graduated categories include categories of \begin{enumerate} \item[(1)] sets, posets, Boolean algebras, $M$-sets for finite monoids $M$, and left modules over finite semirings; \item[(2)] vector spaces, presheaves in $\Set^{\cata^{\op}}$ where $\cata$ has finite connected components, and relational structures of finitary signatures. \end{enumerate} Our paper has been inspired by Tendas who proved the following result for locally finitely presentable categories having (a) only countable many finitely presentable objects (up to isomorphism) and (b) finite hom-sets for them: a finitary functor between such categories preserves limits iff it preserves countable limits \cite[Remark 2.10]{GT}.
 The examples in (1) above satisfy these conditions, those of (2) do not in general.
-Our proof is entirely different from that of Tendas.
+Besides, our proof (completely different from that of Tendas) can also be used to include the categories of metric spaces and complete metric spaces to our list of examples.

 A second inspiration of our paper is Trnkov\'a's result concerning the question when functors preserving products automatically preserve limits \cite{T3}.
 Can one reduce countable limits to countable products?
 The answer is affirmative for endofunctors of categories such as vector spaces or pointed sets.
 Surprisingly such a reduction is almost, but not completely, possible for set functors.
 Indeed, the functor